WDI-SEA/booktown/readme.md

 * Find all books that are listed in the stock table
 	* Sort them by retail price (most expensive first)
 	* Display ONLY: title and price
-* Find the book "Dune" and display ONLY
+* Find the book "Dune" and display ONLY the following columns
 	* Book title
 	* ISBN number
 	* Publisher name
 	* Retail price
-* Find all shipments sorted by ship date display ONLY:
+* Find all shipments sorted by ship date display a result table with ONLY the following columns:
 	* Customer first name
 	* Customer last name
 	* ship date